CALL US: 0203 745 6463

-The survey went to 100 HR decision makers who reviewed how learning and development needs could be better aligned to business objectives.
-63% offered professional development opportunities and within that, 75% provided accredited CPD led courses.
+The survey went to 100 HR decision-makers who reviewed how learning and development needs could be better aligned with business objectives.
+63% offered professional development opportunities, and within that, 75% provided accredited CPD-led courses.

 Organisations with language barriers